Velie Memorial Cup: Participating Clubs

 The maiden tournament featured teams from four private country clubs – Rock Island Arsenal Golf Club, Davenport Country Club, Short Hills Country Club and Black Hawk Hills Country Club.
 The teams remained unchanged until 1943 when Oakwood Country Club replaced Black Hawk Hills.
 In 1964, Mill Creek Country Club (now known as Pinnacle Country Club) was added to the tournament.
 Crow Valley Golf Club began participating in 1970.
-The Rock Island Arsenal Golf Club – home to the Velie Cup; its name prominently engraved on the trophy's face – was taken over by the U.S. Army Garrison Office in 2010 and became a public facility.
+The Rock Island Arsenal Golf Club – home to the Velie Cup; its name prominently engraved on the trophy's face – was taken over by the U.S. Army Family and Morale, Welfare and Recreation, Directorate in 2010 and became a public facility.
 No longer a private course, the renamed Arsenal Island Golf Course became ineligible to participate in the tournament.
 In 2016, Geneva Golf and Country Club joined the Velie Cup competition.
 Davenport Country Club - winner of the very first Velie Cup but not having won since 1948 - stopped competing in 2021 leaving Short Hills as the only remaining club from the inaugural tournament still participating.
 While more successful than Davenport, Crow Valley Golf Club stopped participating in 2022 having won the Velie Cup 23 times.
+The Velie Cup added Valley View Club from Cambridge IL, in 2025 to bring the number of clubs participating to five.